daogan/sudoku-solver/README.md

  + Each Sudoku cell state can be specified by [Row, Col, Value], total 9x9x9 = 729 states, use 729 rows to specify these states.

-In file `config.py`, 'Change the value of `BOX_SIZE` to get different dimensions of the sudoku you want to solve, change the value of `CHAR` to set the cells' representative characters.
+In file `config.py`, Change the value of `BOX_SIZE` to get different dimensions of the sudoku you want to solve, change the value of `CHAR` to set the cells' displaying characters.

 ## Usage